Lifespan Services at Have Dreams

 Have Dreams is a comprehensive, 501(c)(3) nonprofit autism resource center serving individuals across the entire autism spectrum, as well as families and professionals seeking best-practice resources and support.
 All services are based on the Structured Teaching method, developed by Division TEACCH at the University of North Carolina at Chapel Hill.
 At their core, our programs stress the development of social, communication and independent living skills.
-We offer direct services for children, teens and adults with Autism Spectrum Disorder (ASD), training and consultation for educators and other professionals, and assessment, diagnostic, and support services for families, caregivers and individuals with ASD.
+We offer direct services for children, teens and adults with Autism Spectrum Disorder (ASD), training and consultation for educators and other professionals, and support services for families, caregivers and individuals with ASD.
+Have Dreams staff are highly skilled and trained in best practices.
 Individuals are enrolled in programs based on an extensive intake session with the individual and their family, conducted by Have Dreams staff.

 Have Dreams’ Social, Communication and Independent Living Skills Program (SCILS) – for preschoolers, children and teens

 SCILS is our year-round, after-school and weekend program comprised of a variety of classes held at our Park Ridge and Evanston locations.
 A wide selection of programs are offered for a range of groups and ability levels.
 Participants learn new concepts and are able to practice and expand social skills and language in a comfortable and familiar environment.

 Have Dreams Special Olympics: Track & Field and Aquatics.
 Participants must be at least 13 years old to participate in Aquatics and at least 8 years old to participate in Track & Field